rdf-elixir/website/content/grax/schemas.md

 end
 ```

 This will define a struct on the `User` module.
-Although this struct doesn't have any user-defined fields for the domain model of our application yet, this could already represent a RDF graph node, since every `Grax.Schema` struct has at least an internal `__id__`  field, which contains the `RDF.IRI` or `RDF.BlankNode`, mapping to a graph node.
+Although this struct doesn't have any user-defined fields for the domain model of our application yet, this could already represent an RDF graph node, since every `Grax.Schema` struct has at least an internal `__id__`  field, which contains the `RDF.IRI` or `RDF.BlankNode`, mapping to a graph node.
 So, an instance of this struct would look like this:

 ```elixir
 alias NS.EX